Middleware

 // Cache the response after function completes

-await cache.set(cacheKey, interaction.http.response.body)
+await cache.set(cacheKey, wire.http.response.body)

 })